vamsikrishna34/devmate-ai/README.md

 This project was created to explore how natural language explanations and basic static code analysis can help beginners understand and improve their code.
 It simulates a basic version of an AI assistant for code review.

-## Future Improvements

-- Accept user input from CLI or text file
-- Integrate with large language models (e.g., CodeBERT, GPT) for richer feedback
-- Build a Streamlit version for web-based interaction